RobertTalbert/calculus/Checkpoint-schedule-rubric.md

   - *Given*: 2-3 different functions in different representations.
   - *To do*: State the value of the limit of each function at different points.
   - *Check given if*: All answers are correct and explanation/work is clear and correct.
-- L.2: I can identify limits in indeterminate form and apply L'Hopital's Rule to evaluate them.
-Not done in class
-  - *Given*: 2-3 limits
-  - *To do*: Determine if each limit is an indeterminate form and explain your reasoning; if a limit is indeterminate, use L'Hopital's Rule to evaluate it.
-  - *Check given if*: All indeterminate forms are correctly identified, and no more than one mistake due to a simple error is present.
 - D.1 (CORE): I can find the derivative of a function, both at a point and as a function, using the definition of the derivative.
   - *Given*: 1-2 functions
   - *To do*: Use the definition and limits to find the derivative of each function at a particular point, and as a formula.